creativecreatorormaybenot/github-tracker/README.md

 Any contributions to this project are more than welcome!
 If you want to help, feel free to give it a shot :)

 The easiest way for you to make contributions is opening issues or preferrably if similar issues already exist, upvote them and/or join the discussion.
-You can find existing issues and open new issue in the [issues tab of this repo][github tracker issues].
+You can find existing issues and open new issues in the [issues tab of this repo][github tracker issues].

-If you feel like there is any information missing for you to make a contribution in the form of a pull request, please feel free to create an issue as well.
-I guess I will have to figure out what contributing information (in the form of documentation) is required to make PRs on such a project.
+If you feel like there is any information missing for you to make a contribution in the form of a pull request, please feel free to create an issue for that as well.
+I guess I will have to figure out what contributing information (as in documentation) is required to make PRs on such a project.

 ## Costs